-Seed funding was provided by the participating agencies and the chair leverages partner funding to acquire additional operational and project-based funding through various supporters.
+Operational funding is provided by the participating agencies and partner funding is leveraged to acquire additional project-based funding through various supporters.
 We are grateful to the following organizations for their financial contributions to our work:

 The KLP envisions a healthy lake with balanced land and water uses that sustain environmental, community, recreational, aboriginal cultural, traditional, and aesthetic values.

 202 Lakeside Drive